noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 worst time.
 Then, if I followed up well, it would have ended with just Lunamaria-san receiving all her anger.
-However, Lilia-san regretfully fainted there... and ended up suffering the embarrassment of having me see her completely naked body, a shame that I would want to get into a hole if I found one.
+However, Lilia-san regretfully fainted there... and ended up suffering the embarrassment of having me see her completely naked body, a shame that I would want to get into a hole if I experienced it myself.
 Therefore, the embarrassment of being seen naked outweighed her anger at Lunamaria-san for giving her false information, and she now sat down, covering her face that was so red that it was reaching her ears.
 Maybe it would have been easier if she had scolded me for being a pervert or something like that, but Lilia-san also has a firm understanding that it was inevitable for me to see her naked in that situation, and personality-wise, she isn’t the kind of person who would take it out on someone...
 And because of that, there’s no place for her emotions to go.

 [...U-Ummm...
 Lilia-san?]